jt14den/better-research-software/index.md

 - Python code syntax or skills (even though Python is used in code examples)
 - the basic Git workflow
 - how to navigate file systems, manipulate files and invoke Python scripts and tools from a command line terminal/shell.

+# Acknowledgements

+This course has been originally developed by the [UK's Software Sustainability Institute][ssi] and funded by the [UK Reproducibility Network (UKRN)](https://www.ukrn.org/).
+See [CITATION.cff](CITATION.CFF) for the full list of authors.